 The swan symbolizes beauty, love, grace, healing, and angels.
 The swan’s symbolism is very powerful.
 It does not only show us beauty, it reminds us where beauty really comes from.
 As per the swan, beauty is not a matter of science or logic.
 Instead, it is a matter of intuition and awareness.

 The Swan is commonly perceived to be a symbol of solitude.
 Many cultures believe that they are the bird of life since they combine the elements of air and water.
-In Chinese mythology, the swan is a symbol of yang and is revered as a solar bird.
+In Chinese mythology, the swan meaning is a symbol of yang and is revered as a solar bird.

 Christians believe the swan to be a symbol of grace and purity, thus symbolizing the Virgin Mary.
 Ancient Romans consider them as a symbol of a happy death, while Celtics regard their songs as magical.